-The embryo is not transferred until day 5-6 of growth, when it reaches the blastocyst phase.
-This moment is critical because it allows for additional examination of the embryo by doctors, diagnosis of abnormalities, defects and increases the chance of successful embryo attachment and live birth.
+The embryo is not transferred until days 5-6 of growth when it reaches the blastocyst phase.
+This moment is critical because it allows for additional examination of the embryo by doctors, diagnosis of abnormalities, and defects, and increases the chance of successful embryo attachment and live birth.

 The entire procedure takes no more than 5-10 minutes, and depending on how the patient feels, she can leave the clinic in 30 minutes to an hour after the procedure.

 - Embryo implantation takes place in the gynecological chair, with full control on the ultrasound monitor, and is virtually painless.

 - A thin guide with a catheter is inserted into the patient's uterus, to which a syringe with embryos in a nutrient solution is attached.
 Next, the doctor carefully and slowly injects the contents of the syringe into the uterine cavity.

 - The guide and catheter are then removed from the uterine cavity.

 - The contents of the conductor are checked.
 No embryo/embryo should remain inside.